mlanza/atomic/README.md

 Atomic has been used for developing and deploying (to typical web hosts, Deno, SharePoint, Cloudflare, and Power Apps) a variety of production apps for years and has most recently been used to create digital card and board games.

-These examples epitomize the above guidance:
+These examples model how one might write a program in Atomic:

 * [Todo](https://github.com/mlanza/todo)
 * [Treasure Quest](https://github.com/mlanza/treasure-quest)